 Another factor is whether your dentist gave you specific instructions about wearing your nightguard to avoid damaging your veneers.
 If your dentist explained the risk, she might not be inclined to replace your cracked veneer at no cost.
 And you mentioned wearing a nightguard even before your dentist placed the veneers, so unless there are factors that you have not mentioned to us, be prepared to pay the total cost of replacing the veneer.

 We understand that you have been anticipating getting a dental implant.
 But if you have found an excellent dentist, be reasonable if she is willing to negotiate with you on the cost of replacing the veneer.

-Michael Szarek, DMD, of Lowell, MA sponsors this post.
+Michael Szarek, DMD, an accredited cosmetic dentist in Lowell, MA, sponsors this post.